In short

 When a trade show giveaway becomes a waste

-- Handed out without conversation: no connection to the brand is formed.
+• Handed out without conversation — no explicit connection to the brand or to the discussion at the stand.

-- Poor perceived quality: it creates a negative association with the business.
+• Poor perceived quality — it creates a negative association with the business that distributed it.

 At an exhibition, a promotional product works only when it is part of a genuine interaction — not a random handout.